NFDI4ING-TA-GOLO/GOLO_Data_Quality_Metrics/docs/source/FAIR/01_Findable.rst

 F2.
 Rich Metadata
 =========

-data are described with rich metadata (defined by R1 below)
+Data are described with rich metadata (defined by R1 below)

 Metadata provides extensive information about the data, going beyond basic or minimal descriptors.
 Rich metadata typically includes details such as the origin